NooredeenAjaj/Home-Safety-Monitoring/README.md

 # platform
 The platform of choice for this project is [Adafruit](https://www.adafruit.com).
 It is free and ideal for beginners due to its ease of use.
 Additionally, it offers simple visualization tools for presenting your data.
- Adafruit is a cloud-based service and Internet of Things platform. the user have the opportunity to  log, analyze, and visualize data from electronic devices.
+ Adafruit is a cloud-based service and Internet of Things platform.
+The user have the opportunity to  log, analyze, and visualize data from electronic devices.
 ### obs
-Platforms like AWS IoT, Google Cloud IoT, or Microsoft Azure IoT provide more advanced features, but they also require more advanced knowledge to use effectively. it is a good ide to try them if we want to scale this project.
+Platforms like AWS IoT, Google Cloud IoT, or Microsoft Azure IoT provide more advanced features, but they also require more advanced knowledge to use effectively.
+It is a good ide to try them if we want to scale this project.

 # Code
 This code is for connecting the Temperatursensor NTC.